Passport Visa Blogs

 When it comes to adults, the validity of a passport is typically 10 years, and this also applies to passport photos.
 People must therefore renew their passports and upload a fresh photo when they reach their expiration dates.
 To achieve reliable identification, the photo must accurately capture the subject's current appearance.

 It is advisable to update the passport photo if the person's appearance has significantly changed, such as a dramatic change in haircut or facial alterations.
-This requirement makes sure that the applicant's appearance at the time of the visa application is appropriately reflected in the photo.
+Photos must accurately reflect the applicant's current appearance at the time of application.

 Common Mistakes to Avoid